openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 1. Install the software with the *Pip* package manager.
 This works on all platforms (Windows, Linux, Mac, etc.), but you need to have the Python interpreter available on your system.
-Jpylyzer is compatible with Python 2.7, and Python 3.2 and more recent (Python 3.0 and 3.1 are not supported).
+Jpylyzer is compatible with Python 3.2 and more recent.

 2. Alternatively, for Windows users there is also a set of stand-alone binaries[^1].
 These allow you to run *jpylyzer* as an